-Department Request: 2021 Funding CIP Advisory Committee Recommendation: 2021 Funding
+Department Request:2022 FundingCIP Advisory Committee Recommendation:2022 Funding

-The EPA is issuing a renewal to the WWTF operating permit that is expected to have more stringent limits on metals and nutrient removal from the treated wastewater discharged to the Souhegan River.
+This project request is in direct response to the Wastewater Treatment Facility (WWTF) Environmental Protection Agency (EPA) National Pollution Discharge Elimination System (NPDES) operation permit renewal requiring facility improvements to meet more stringent treatment requirements and limits on metals and nutrient removal from the treated wastewater that is discharged to the Souhegan River.
 The existing WWTF treatment technologies from the original design are not able to meet the new limits.
 The WWTF Comprehensive Facilities Plan identified this project to address the aging equipment.
-Recent equipment failures have made it necessary to move this project into 2021.
-This Project will be for the replacement of Secondary Clarifier mechanism due to age and condition to ensure treatment operations continue.
-Project to be funded by rate payers.
+The project seeks to provide needed planning, design bid and project management plan to implement the WWTF improvements scheduled for 2022 and future years.
+Project will be funded through American Recovery Plan Act of 2021 funded appropriated by the Board of Selectmen.